Javiiez/Home-Assistant/README.md

 ## Configuration and Connection:

 1. **Initial Setup:**
-   - Wait until the Raspberry Pi completes processing configuration files and displays the "Home Assistant" logo with an IP address.
+   - Wait until the Raspberry Pi completes processing configuration files and displays the "Home Assistant" logo with an URL address.
    - Do not interact with the system until you see the "Home Assistant" logo and the IP address.

 2. **Network Configuration:**